Our GP’s at LISTER HOUSE - a wealth of expereince

 “My family is settled here; my kids see Shepparton as home, and the people are so friendly,” he said.
 “It’s been a great move, both personally and professionally.”

-Dr Manu praised the collaborative environment at Lister House, particularly during the challenges of COVID-19, when the team’s support helped sustain both morale and high-quality care.
+Dr Munu praised the collaborative environment at Lister House, particularly during the challenges of COVID-19, when the team’s support helped sustain both morale and high-quality care.

 “We’re a family clinic,” he said.
 “Helping families by every day is what makes this work so fulfilling.”